shreeve1/Claude-Cowork/README.md

 <details>
 <summary>Technical notes (how skills register)</summary>

-Skills ship as self-contained `.skill` bundles under `.claude/cowork/`.
+Skills ship as self-contained `.skill` bundles in the `cowork/` folder.
 Each bundle is a full skill (its `SKILL.md` plus any assets), so installing one is just saving the `.skill` file into the Claude desktop app — no cloning, no setup script.
 To update, download the latest ZIP and re-save the bundles that changed.